appleinfo2232-cmd/it-asset-solutions/src/content/blog/2025-12-08-the-windows-10-end-of-life-crisis-a-2025-itad-survival-guide.md

   corporate hardware refresh, secure data, and recover value from incompatible devices.
 url_slug: windows-10-end-of-life-itad-guide
-ai_summary: Microsoft Windows 10 reaches end of support in October 2025, forcing enterprises to replace incompatible hardware.
-IT Asset Solutions helps companies manage this fleet refresh through secure data destruction and value recovery for retiring assets.
+ai_summary: Windows 10 support ends Oct 2025.
+Enterprises must replace incompatible hardware to avoid security risks.
+IT Asset Solutions manages this refresh through secure data destruction and value recovery.
 schema_type: BlogPosting
 author: IT Asset Solutions Team
 ---
-## Key Takeaways
-* **The Deadline:** Windows 10 support ends on **October 14, 2025**.
-* **The Risk:** Continuing to use unsupported devices exposes your network to unpatched vulnerabilities.
-* **The Opportunity:** A fleet refresh is the perfect time to recover residual value through ITAD remarketing.

 If you manage an IT fleet for a mid-to-large enterprise, the clock is ticking.
 Microsoft has officially confirmed that **Windows 10 will reach End of Support (EOS) on October 14, 2025**.

 While that might seem far away, for an organization with 500+ endpoints, the logistics of a refresh cycle take months.
 Waiting until Q3 2025 to start planning your disposal strategy is a recipe for compliance failure and lost revenue.